PowerShell: PowerShell

-On April 25, a year and a half after the initial Monad announcement, Microsoft announced that Monad had been renamed Windows PowerShell, positioning it as a significant part of its management technology offerings.
+On April 25, 2006, two and a half years after the initial Monad announcement, Microsoft announced that Monad had been renamed Windows PowerShell, positioning it as a significant part of its management technology offerings.
 Release Candidate (RC) 1 of PowerShell was released at the same time.
 A significant aspect of both the name change and the RC was that this was now a component of Windows, rather than a mere add-on.
+The final 1.0 version was included as part of Windows Vista.

 Release Candidate 2 of PowerShell version 1 was released on September 26, 2006, with final release to the web on November 14, 2006.
 PowerShell for earlier versions of Windows was released on January 30, 2007.
 PowerShell v2.0 development began before PowerShell v1.0 shipped.
 During the development, Microsoft shipped three community technology previews (CTP).
 Microsoft made these releases available to the public.
 The last CTP release of Windows PowerShell v2.0 was made available in December 2008.

 PowerShell v2.0 was completed and released to manufacturing in August 2009, as an integral part of Windows 7 and Windows Server 2008 R2.
 Versions of PowerShell for Windows XP, Windows Server 2003, Windows Vista and Windows Server 2008 were released in October 2009 and are available for download for both 32-bit and 64-bit platforms.
 In an October 2009 issue of TechNet Magazine, Microsoft called proficiency with PowerShell "the single most important skill a Windows administrator will need in the coming years".

 Windows 10 shipped with Pester, a script validation suite for PowerShell.